christopherxwebb/Devote/README.md

-# Welcome to Devote
+# Devote

-A project built by Inigo Meshoulam, Francesco Collotto, Sarah Dousse, Christopher Webb and Ibrahim Chowdhury.
+Devote was created by Ibrahim Chowdhury, Francesco Collotto, Sarah Dousse, Inigo Meshoulam, and Christopher Webb.
+The application was built using React, Ruby on Rails and PostgreSQL.

 # What is Devote?
-Devote is a money management tool that allows users to round-up their transactions so that they can start save money without feeling the pinch.
+Devote is a money management tool allowing users to round-up day-to-day transactions so that they can start saving money without feeling the pinch.
 Users can create saving "pots".
-These can be for personal savings, investment pots or charities registered on the Devote system.
+These can be for personal savings, investments or charities registered on the Devote system.

 Login page: